-Carbon dioxide is like manna from heaven for your marijuana plants, and Durban Poison in particular responds extremely well to elevated CO2 levels to the point where its yield could be doubled!
+Carbon dioxide is like manna from heaven for your marijuana plants.
+Durban Poison, in particular, responds exceptionally well to elevated CO2 levels to the point where you can double the yield.

-As you probably know, carbon dioxide is used by plants for photosynthesis where it creates the sugars it requires for the development of weed plant tissues.
+As you probably know, plants use CO2 for photosynthesis.
+During this process, plants create sugars they require for the development of weed plant tissues.
 Bump up the CO2 levels, and you increase sugar production and growth rate.

-You can produce CO2 by burning natural gas, but it is crucial to vent heat and carbon monoxide to the outside air.
-CO2 is best used during the 8-10-week flowering stage because this is when the plant is at its most dense, which means it has trouble circulating air around its leaves.
+You can produce CO2 by burning natural gas.
+It is crucial to vent heat and carbon monoxide to the outside air.
+CO2 is best used during the 8-10-week flowering stage because this is when the plant is at its most dense.
+This means it has trouble circulating air around its leaves.

-It is possible to purchase very expensive CO2 systems, or you could try the quick and easy sodium bicarbonate and vinegar solution idea.
-Mix around 300 mL of vinegar with a tablespoon of sodium bicarbonate, and watch as it becomes frothy and releases CO2.
+It is possible to purchase costly CO2 systems.
+Alternatively, you could try the quick and easy sodium bicarbonate and vinegar solution idea.
+Mix around 300 mL of vinegar with a tablespoon of sodium bicarbonate.
+It will become frothy and release CO2.